The newspapers said this is an old house restoration.

 The important thing to keep in mind is just because your town has a Preservation Commission does not mean that your dwindling historic resources are protected (actually I can write a book about this).
 A false sense of security provided by a Preservation Commission is more dangerous than having none at all.
 Homeowners and commissions must understand that they are stewards for historic buildings.

 Also, there is a big difference between an architect and a preservation architect as you can see in this example.
 Many architects, although they may love old buildings, should stay far away from them and leave them to a architect specialized in preservation.
+This homeowner-architect is someone that should stay far away from vintage homes!

+Vintage homes need someone that knows what they are doing.
 Would you take your 90 year old grandmother with a heart condition to a General Practitioner or a Heart Specialist?